Sonali-nik/sonali-nik/README.md

 ### Greetings of the day!!
 I am glad you're reading this.:sparkles:

-- :bowtie: I am a coding enthusiast and I am getting my hands dirty in various tech fields like web development(frontend), UI/UX designing and C++.
+- :bowtie: learning JAVA,DSA and PYTHON currently
-- :dart: I am learning Javascript currently and improving my C++ skills.
+- :dart: and improving my coding skills
-- :+1: These days I am making sure to contribute to open source as much as I can because we owe a lot to it.
+- :+1: These days I am making sure to contribute to open source as much as I can .

 I would like to learn and teach others as much as I can.
-If you feel that I can help you in any way possible you can mail me at [@srijan ](sonalisingh011195@gmail.com) <BR>
+If you feel that I can help you in any way possible you can mail me at [@sonali](sonalisingh011195@gmail.com) <BR>
 I will be very pleased to assist you with things.:information_desk_person:

 *Languages and Tools:*